Book of Blue | Bare Essence

 Reducing the Projection Content of My Relationships

 Personally, I have found abstaining from penetrative sex helpful at reducing the projection content of my intimate relationships.
 At the same time, this leaves space for sexual feelings, experiences and understanding.
 Said another way, I’ve taken possession of my inner feminine.
+And said yet another, the basis of my relationships is honoring everyone’s relationship to themselves.

 Through these experiences, partners in any form serve as witnesses and mirror-holders (including the use of the True Mirror, which shows you a non-mirror-image of yourself; highly recommended).